Trailer For ‘Stranger Things’ Season 2 Kicks Off Panel At SDCC 2017 – Experience The 80s Awesome Upside-Down

-There has been a lot happening at San Diego Comic-Con 2017 already, but one of the most exciting just took place on Saturday afternoon.
-During the Stranger Things panel, the trailer for Season 2 was released and it sent the fans into an absolute frenzy.
+There has been a lot happening at the San Diego Comic-Con 2017 already, but one of the most exciting just took place on Saturday afternoon.
+During the Stranger Things panel, the trailer for season 2 on Netflix was released and it sent the fans into an absolute frenzy.
 Some thought that the first season couldn’t be improved upon, but in just three short minutes, it seems as if everyone was dead wrong about the upside-down.

-When the trailer for Justice League dropped, everyone was excited and news spread like a wildfire, but that was until a bunch of kids from the ’80s hit the stage.
-As revealed by Deadline, the footage shown from Season 2 of Stranger Things unveiled a better idea of what is to come later this fall and it is absolutely thrilling.
+When the trailer for Justice League dropped, everyone was excited and news spread like a wildfire, but that was until a bunch of kids from the 80s hit the stage.
+As revealed by Deadline, the footage shown from season 2 of Stranger Things unveiled a better idea of what is to come later this fall and it is absolutely thrilling.

 The series is still in the decade that everyone loves, even if they weren’t even born yet.
-The majority of the details are still not being revealed to anyone, as the Duffer Brothers are looking to keep a lot of things a surprise for fans of Stranger Things.
+The majority of the details are still not being revealed to anyone as the Duffer Brothers are looking to keep a lot of things a surprise for fans of Stranger Things.

 Season 2 isn’t only going to pick up where things left off in the first season, but they’re going to expand into an adventure that is bigger and more frightening than ever before.